- Richest Celebrities › Actors

 - Actor, Comedian, Author, Television producer, Screenwriter, Presenter, Businessperson, Writer, Television Director, Voice Actor

 - United States of America

-Roseanne Barr net worth: Roseanne Barr is an American comedian, actress, writer, television producer, director, and politician who has a net worth of $80 million.
-Barr began her career in stand-up comedy before appearing in the television sitcom Roseanne (1988 – 1997; 2018).
+Roseanne Barr is an American comedian, actress, writer, television producer and director.
+As of this writing Roseanne Barr has a net worth of $80 million.
+Roseanne began her career in stand-up comedy before appearing in the television sitcom "Roseanne" (1988 – 1997 and then again in 2018).
 She won an Emmy and a Golden Globe Award for Best Actress for her work on the show.

-On February 4, 1974, Barr married Bill Pentland, a motel clerk she met while in Colorado.
+Barr married Bill Pentland, a motel clerk she met while in Colorado, in February 1974.
 They had three children: Jessica, Jennifer, and Jake.
-Pentland and Barr divorced on January 16, 1990.
+Pentland and Barr divorced in early 1990.

-Four days later, on January 20, 1990, Barr married fellow comedian Tom Arnold and became known as Roseanne Arnold during the marriage.
-Barr had met Arnold in 1983 in Minneapolis, where he opened for her stand-up comedy act.
-In 1988, Barr brought Arnold onto her sitcom, Roseanne, as a writer.
-Barr filed for divorce from Tom Arnold on April 18, 1994, in the Superior Court of Los Angeles County, citing irreconcilable differences.
+Four days later, on January 20, 1990, Barr married Tom Arnold.
+She was known as Roseanne Arnold during the marriage.
+Barr met Arnold in 1983 in Minneapolis, where he opened for her stand-up comedy act.
+Barr filed for divorce from Tom Arnold on April 18, 1994.

 In 1992, Barr received a star on the Hollywood Walk of Fame.

 In November 1994, she became pregnant through in-vitro fertilization and had a son named Buck with Ben Thomas, who at one time was her personal security guard.
 On Valentine's Day 1995, Barr and Thomas got married.
 The couple divorced in 2002.